 Your alternative option is teaching English online in Cambodia.
 You can actually do this from anywhere in the world, providing you have a good internet connection.
 The low cost of living in Cambodia means you’ll have to work relatively fewer hours for clients in wealthy countries to make ends meet.

 - Secure private clients.
 Losing signal during a class scheduled by the big online companies never goes down well.
-But if you build your own brand, your client is far likelier to forgive you and rebook when you’ve got full bars.
+But if you build your own brand, your client is far likelier to forgive you and rebook you when you’ve got full bars.

 - Adapt your working hours.
 Teach first thing in the morning or late at night when the servers are quieter and you have more bandwidth.